alexpell8/brandworkz/README.md

 or a combination of these filter examples.

+It is worth noting that for very large queries using multiple joins or chains there may be a performance improvement by using raw SQL rather than the ORM API.

 ### Storage
-The database choice would likely need to be reconsidered at much larger volumes however the transition is made much easier by the choice to use an ORM like SQLAlchemy.
+The database choice may need to be reconsidered at much larger volumes however the transition/migration is made much easier by the choice to use an ORM like SQLAlchemy.

 SQLAlchemy has been selected as an ORM aids in protection against SQL injection and provides a database agnostic solution.
 In this case a .db file has been used however SQLAlchemy makes migrating to other databases easy.
-Further on migration and upscaling, using a migration extension such as Flask-Migrate mitigates upscaling issues relating to expansion or modification of the database without having to re-ingest data.
+Further on migration and upscaling, using a migration extension such as Flask-Migrate mitigates upscaling issues relating to expansion or modification of the database schema without having to re-ingest data.

+### Architectural Design
-If upscaling the upload business logic to handle batch processing to create assets in the database then the upload_file service should be refactored to detect for a list of paths, or other multi-file input, and this case the db commit should take place after all resources have been added.
-Care would need to be taken to catch unsuccessful additions such as paths that do not exist.
+If upscaling the upload business logic to handle batch processing to create assets in the database then the upload_file service should be refactored to detect for a list of paths, or other multi-file input, and this case the uploading should be completed within one transaction.
+The trade-off of locking the database for sustained periods of time should be considered.
+Care would need to be taken to handle unsuccessful inserts/violations of domain logic such as paths that do not exist.
+We may not want to fail to upload N files if the N+1 file is invalid.
+Any unique file upload should fail independently in this case.
+This may prompt a refactor towards event-driven design such that an upload can be commanded and events can be raised and handled appropriately.

 ### Security
 The potential for storing personal data means that protection against threats like SQL injection is a priority.
 An ORM further protects/obscures the raw database queries.
-THe use of a API keys should also be considered so that a level of authorisation may take place.
+The use of a API keys should also be considered so that a level of authorisation may take place.